AI Procurement Advisory

 Not negotiating data portability, model export rights, and exit assistance

-Enterprises that do not negotiate exit provisions at signing discover their full cost when they first consider a vendor change — typically at renewal when pricing has deteriorated or a competing provider offers materially better capabilities.
-At that point, the absence of data portability rights, model export provisions, and transition assistance obligations significantly increases the effective cost of switching and reduces the enterprise's renewal negotiating leverage.
+Enterprises that do not negotiate exit provisions at signing discover their full cost when they first consider a vendor change, typically at renewal when pricing has deteriorated or a competing provider offers materially better capabilities.
+At that point, the absence of data portability rights, model export provisions, and transition assistance obligations significantly increases the effective cost of switching and reduces the enterprise's renewal negotiating bargaining power.

 FIX: Negotiate data portability, model export rights (in portable formats), API compatibility obligations, and 90-day vendor-funded transition assistance as baseline contract requirements.
 See our article on AI Vendor Lock-In for the full framework.